probsVanilla/PrecisionTerm/README.md

 <img width="300" height="300" alt="Precision" src="https://github.com/user-attachments/assets/a63fac97-2c91-4283-a10e-0806468f29bf" />

-# Precision Terminal
+## Precision Terminal

-A terminal meant for the best of best.
-Includes an AI chatbot called Olo so you can code smarter.
+A terminal built for the best of the best.
+Code faster, smarter, and cleaner with OloAI at your side.

 # Intuitive Design
-Simple to use for beginners.
-Use all different types of command suites.
-Code like never before.

-With Precision, it's easy to use AI in all of your projects.
+Precision is simple enough for beginners, yet powerful for pros.
+Run any command suite, automate workflows, and code like never before—all with built-in AI assistance.

-# Olo & Precision AI
+# Olo + Precision AI

-Olo is based off of Meta LLaMa 3.1 8B Instruct.
-It will take 4.58GB to install onto your system to use.
-You can choose to download LLaMa.
-If so, you can run:
+Olo is powered by Meta LLaMa 3.1 8B Instruct.

-olo openapi=xxxxxxxxxxxxxxxxx ## Replace this with your OpenAI API key.
+Local Install Size: ~4.58 GB

+Optional: Run LLaMa locally, or connect via OpenAI by entering:

+"olo openapi your-key"

+Offline Mode uses your CPU + RAM; if you have a Neural Engine, Precision will leverage it automatically.

+Supports up to 48,800 Tokens for extended context.

-Learn more about Olo in the public release of Precision.
+Learn more about Olo in the upcoming public release of Precision.

-Olo can have up to 48,800 tokens and will use your CPU and RAM to run itself for offline use.
-If you have a neural engine, Precision will use it instead.

 # OS Support
-Precision works with:

-Windows,
-macOS, and
+Currently available for:

+Windows

+macOS

-Debian-based systems (.deb)
+Debian-Based Linux (.deb)

+## More platforms coming soon.

 # BetterPackageManager (BPM)

-Install things from any of your package managers using BPM.
-BPM is easy to use and
+Install from any of your package managers in one click.
+Pip, NPM, APT, and Chocolately all in one with BPM.
+BPM is built for speed and simplicity, so you spend less time installing and more time creating.

 # Get Precision

-Precision is currently in beta.
-Public beta releases have not been issued.
+Precision is in Closed Beta.
+Open Beta releases have not yet been issued.
+Stay tuned for updates.

+## (Open Beta releases will only support Windows.)